dippy2214/The-Wiimote-Project/README.md

 with an IDE and supports a simple scripting language, which can be used to quickly and easily program a system for binding different inputs.
 However, it will not connect the wii remote to the computer itself.
 For this, I downloaded dolphin emulator, an open source emulator for old
 Nintendo consoles, and connected the wii remote through that.
 With this system, I was able to write keybinds for my wii remote in a simple scripting language similar to python and get something up and running quite quickly.
+In my excitement, I even got a [video](https://youtu.be/BgOgzSvBRzw) to share with friends!